HarithKK/JSwarm/src/main/java/examples/si/algo/wso/ReadMe.md

 ## References
 <a id="1">[1]</a> Cicirello, Vincent A., and Stephen F. Smith.
 "Wasp-like agents for distributed factory coordination."
 Autonomous Agents and Multi-agent systems 8.3 (2004): 237-266.
 <a id="2">[2]</a> Pinto, Pedro C., Thomas A. Runkler, and João Sousa.
-"Wasp swarm algorithm for dynamic MAX-SAT problems."
+"Wasp swarm SIAlgorithm for dynamic MAX-SAT problems."
 International conference on adaptive and natural computing algorithms.
 Springer, Berlin, Heidelberg, 2007.